-The Guernsey Football Association take safeguarding extremely seriously, and with the new season in local football now underway for all ages, it is an opportune time to once again highlight the safeguarding policies, procedures and processes that exist in the sport.
+The Guernsey Football Association take safeguarding extremely seriously, and with the new season in local football now underway for all ages, and the FA Safeguarding Weekend scheduled for 20th and 21st November, it is an opportune time to once again highlight the safeguarding policies, procedures and processes that exist in the sport.

 Policies include the mandatory appointment of a Club Welfare Officer(s) for every league or club with youth teams.
 There is also a requirement for specified club committee officers to complete the free online ‘Safeguarding for Committee Members’ course.
 While mandatory for specified officers, the course is open to anyone to raise their awareness of potential situations and how to deal with them.

-For more information about safeguarding policies please access the link below;
+For more information about safeguarding policies please access the links below;

 In today’s world, safeguarding children and young people applies as much online as it does face-to-face.
 Part of the role of The FA as the game’s governing body is to offer guidance.
 We’re constantly looking to provide a supportive framework around everyone who participates in football, whatever their role.
 This guidance role clearly extends to the use of digital platforms in a football context.
 Such platforms include websites, email, mobile messaging and use of social media sites such as Facebook, YouTube, Instagram and Twitter.